TL;DR

 Google’s Forced Migration

 The backlash was immediate, and for good reason.
 Gemini CLI was open source under Apache 2.0.
 Antigravity CLI isn’t.
 The GitHub repository contains a changelog, a readme, and a demo GIF, but no actual source code.
 The rate limits on the replacement are drastically more restrictive than what Gemini CLI users had.
-And the 30-day migration window is enough time to install a binary, but it’s nowhere near enough to rebuild CI pipelines, port custom extensions, or audit a closed-source tool’s data handling.
+And the 30-day migration window was enough time to install a binary, but nowhere near enough to rebuild CI pipelines, port custom extensions, or audit a closed-source tool’s data handling.

 30 days